Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/nextjs-and-typescript.md

 You'll often find yourself already having created a super cool app, and you don't want to start over from scratch.

-So let's take a look at how we can convert an existing app to use TypeScript.
+So let's look at how we can convert an existing app to TypeScript.

-Let's take this [Next Tailwind starter](https://daily-dev-tips.com/posts/setting-up-nextjs-with-tailwind-css/) I've started a while ago and convert that to use TypeScript.
+Let's take this [Next Tailwind starter](https://daily-dev-tips.com/posts/setting-up-nextjs-with-tailwind-css/) I started a while ago convert that to use TypeScript.

 [Download starter project from GitHub](https://github.com/rebelchris/next-tailwind)